- Max Levchin is a software engineer and entrepreneur born in Ukraine in 1975. He moved to the U.S. in 1991.

 Post-PayPal Innovating and Investing

-In 2004, a couple years after the PayPal sale, Levchin used some of his earnings to open an online media sharing service called Slide.
+In 2004, a couple of years after the PayPal sale, Levchin used some of his earnings to open an online media-sharing service called Slide.
 He invested $7 million of his personal money to get the company running.
 Six years later, Slide was acquired by Google for $182 million.

 Levchin loved their idea and, before lunch was over, presented them with a check for a million dollars.
 That investment made him Yelp’s largest shareholder.
-He went on to serve as Yelp’s chairman of the board for over ten years.
+He served as Yelp’s chairman of the board for over ten years.

 Although he has repeatedly stated his desire to stay away from politics, in 2015, Levchin was appointed to serve a three-year term on the Consumer Advisory Board of the U.S. Consumer Financial Protection Bureau.
 He became Silicon Valley’s first executive to serve on this board.